chromaxyz/reflex/README.md

 # Reflex

-A first-generation Solidity framework for upgradeable modularized applications.
+A Solidity framework for upgradeable modularized applications.

 ## Traits